Home Research Blog GHK-Cu and Hyaluronic Acid Synergy in Collagen IV …

 Study Overview: Synergistic Collagen Enhancement

 The 2023 study by Jiang et al. examined the combined effects of GHK-Cu and hyaluronic acid on fibroblast cultures and ex-vivo skin tissue models.
-The research specifically measured collagen IV expression — a basement membrane component critical to tissue structure and wound healing processes.
+The research specifically measured collagen IV expression — a basement membrane component critical to tissue structure and cell-migration processes.

 Key findings demonstrated that the combination of GHK-Cu and hyaluronic acid produced significantly greater collagen IV upregulation compared to either compound alone, suggesting a synergistic mechanism rather than simple additive effects.